California’s Climate Change Assessment for the San Joaquin Valley Region

 - Higher salinity concentrations in soil and groundwater in the San Joaquin Valley may accelerate degradation of pumping equipment, which increases challenges for farmers, irrigation districts, utility companies, and wholesalers.

 - More frequent wildfires threaten access to clean drinking water when fires affect urban supply watersheds and increase soil erosion that may move undesirable chemicals in the watershed.
 Wildfires can also damage the electrical system directly by burning transmission lines or indirectly by ionizing the air with smoke and ash, causing a system shutdown.

 The impacts of climate change are more pronounced in rural disadvantaged communities of the San Joaquin Valley than in the rest of California.

-- The COVID-19 impacted more dramatically disadvantaged communities in the San Joaquin Valley with chronic and extremely low air quality, showing the insufficient health resources for such emergencies that may increase with climate change.
-Chronic diseases, infectious diseases, and inadequate access to clean air and water will be exacerbated by climate change.
+- The COVID-19 crisis has been more impactful in disadvantaged communities in the San Joaquin Valley with chronic and extremely poor air quality, uncovering the rather lagging health services access for such communities.
+Chronic diseases, infectious diseases, and unsuitable air and water quality are being exacerbated by climate change.